 The City of Fresno receives an annual allocation of ESG funding.
-All funded agencies are required to follow federal guidelines in the implementation of ESG funds.
+All funded agencies are required to follow Federal guidelines in the implementation of ESG funds.
 The City of Fresno has written policies and procedures to facilitate the agencies in implementing the ESG guidelines as set by the U.S. Department of Housing and Urban Development.
 Subrecipient agencies will provide assistance related to housing of persons at risk of becoming homeless and housing persons that are currently homeless, as well as provide housing relocation and stabilization services.
+Subrecipients are required to match 100% of their ESG award.